zoyahammad/GreenGenie/README.md

 * Improve training data
 * Add more features for example picture uploading instead of webcam capturing
-* Develop a web app so users can take better quality pictures and get better results from the ML model
+* Develop a mobile app so users can take better quality pictures and get better results from the ML model

 ## Usage Instructions